miso-lims/walkthroughs/2-0-samples.md

 MISO does not yet accept direct receipt of libraries.
 In cases where libraries are received, you are required to first create the aliquot and then propagate the library from it.
-The aliquot may be created by using the Create Sample page (single or bulk), or by propagating from an existing tissue or stock Sample.
+The aliquot may be created by using the _Create_ button, or by propagating from an existing tissue or stock Sample.
 Propagating libraries is detailed in a later tutorial:
 [Propagating aliquots to libraries](3-0-libraries#props1)

-**How can I add a new tissue type, tissue origin,  or add anything else in drop-down menus?**
+**How can I add a new lab, tissue material, tissue type, tissue origin, or add anything else in drop-down menus?**
+Some of these items can be added directly:

+1. From the _Institute Defaults_ section of the menu, click the category of interest.
+1. Click _Add_ from the toolbar.
+1. Enter the appropriate information.
+1. Click _Create_.

-Please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.
+If the category is not in that list, please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.

 < <a href="1-0-project-coordination">Project coordination tutorial</a> | <a href="index">Home</a> | <a href="3-0-libraries">Libraries tutorial</a> >